WhatsApp marketing KPIs: 4 metrics

 Because you pay per conversation, unlike email which is mostly free to send.
 A WhatsApp channel has even more pressure on it to earn more revenue than you spend.

-Profit and WhatsApp metrics are less important if you decide to run your channel as a pure "customer service" or "brand" channel.
+Revenue and WhatsApp metrics can be less important for you if you decide to run your channel purely "customer service" or "brand" channel.

 For example: